gagandeep/Web-Architecture-Evolution/Prologue.md

 ### Why we learned about Hardware Evolution?

 We discussed Hardware Evolution to make thoughts of evolution more relevant to Web Architecture.
-Hardware and Software are related, Software came when hard
+Hardware and Software are related, Software become more relavant when hardware could do many things and can be controlled.

 ### What this book brings to the table?